ballerina-platform/module-ballerina-websubhub/README.md

 Execute the commands below to build from source.

-1. To build the library:
+1. To build the package:

         ./gradlew clean build

-1. To build the module without the tests:
+1. To build the package without the tests:

         ./gradlew clean build -x test

-1. To debug the tests:
+1. To debug the package tests:

         ./gradlew clean build -Pdebug=<port>